ppone/docs/getting-started/invoices.md

 [![Choose a Payment Option](../img/pay-invoice-page.png)](../img/pay-invoice-page.png)

-Payment methods available for the customer to use are generated by what is available and set in your Settings→ Payment section.
+Payment methods available for the customer to use are generated by what is available and set in your **Settings** > **Payments** section.
 You can also specify, by customer, what a customer can use in order to pay an invoice.
 This can be specified under the customers account profile information in Invoiced.

 To learn more about Payments, please refer to the Payment documentation.